-After installing all the drivers make sure you enable Check for updates in order to get all the latest security updates etc. (all updates will include the latest hotfixes from Microsoft).
+After installing all the drivers make sure you enable Windows Update in order to get all the latest security updates etc. (all updates will include the latest hotfixes from Microsoft).

 To enable Windows Update make sure you are connected to the internet: